Since I started writing, there’s a nagging question in my head.

 When my wife and I started taking long walks, some of our conversations became ideas for articles.
 Talking about what to write seems to help me unblock the words and awaken my muse.

-Even now, as I am writing, I am also talking out loud.
-Sometimes in dialogue, and the conversation often involves more than just me.
+Even as I write, I am also talking out loud.
+Sometimes in dialogue, the conversation often involves more than just me.

-I started writing about running the restaurant, recipes that my customers loved.
-About food that I missed, that my mother used to make.
+I started writing about running the restaurant and about recipes my customers loved.
+About the food that I miss, the food my mother used to make.
 About eating together.
 Living together.

 I also started writing about writing.